-During the year, the Bank took possession of one security with a value of GHS 366,700 held as collateral against loan (2020: nil).
+During the year, the Bank did not take possession of any security held as collateral against loans (2021: 366,700).

 4.2 Liquidity risk

 Liquidity risk is the risk that the Bank does not have sufficient financial resources to meet maturing obligations or can only access these financial resources at excessive cost.
 Liquidity risk arises because of the possibility that the Bank may be unable to meet its payment obligations when they fall due as a result of mismatches in the timing of cash flows under normal and stress circumstances.
 To limit this risk, management has arranged for diversified funding sources in addition to its core deposit base, and adopted a policy of managing assets with liquidity in mind and monitoring future cash flows and liquidity on a daily basis.
 The Bank met all its financial commitments and obligations without any liquidity risk issues during the year.